rjohnsondev/go-webform/README.md

     ```sql
     CREATE TABLE test_form_labels
     (
-        column_name      VARCHAR(254)  NOT NULL PRIMARY KEY,
+        column_name        TEXT    NOT NULL PRIMARY KEY,
-        label            VARCHAR(254)  NOT NULL,
+        label              TEXT    NOT NULL,
         description        TEXT    NOT NULL,
-        placeholder      VARCHAR(254)  NOT NULL,
+        placeholder        TEXT    NOT NULL,
-        section_heading  VARCHAR(254)  NOT NULL,
+        section_heading    TEXT    NOT NULL,
-        options          VARCHAR(1024) NOT NULL,
+        options            TEXT    NOT NULL,
-        options_as_radio BIT           NOT NULL,
+        options_as_radio   BOOLEAN NOT NULL,
+        -- Regex only works for some types
+        regex              TEXT    NOT NULL,
+        linebreak_after    BOOLEAN NOT NULL,
-        linebreak_after  BIT           NOT NULL
+        include_in_summary BOOLEAN NOT NULL
     );
     ```